Faltenreich/faltenreich.github.io/_posts/2022-11-13-compose-multiplatform.md

 ![alt text](/assets/images/posts/drawing.jpg)

-KMM allows sharing the business logic between platforms which is the first big step in gobut still a from a full multiplatform framework with one single source of truth.
+KMM allows sharing business logic between platforms which covers a majority of the source code for most apps and enforces a clear architecture as an additional benefit.
+The biggest remaining native component separating us from a single source of truth is the user interface.
+Entering Compose Multiplatform.

 ### Compose Multiplatform

 [Compose Multiplatform](https://www.jetbrains.com/de-de/lp/compose-mpp) elevates [Jetpack Compose](https://developer.android.com/jetpack/compose) and makes this declarative design framework compatible with KMM.
-This marks the next step in programming with KMM as not only the business layer can be shared between platforms but the user interface itself.

 The code for Compose Multiplatform behaves exactly like for Jetpack Compose.

 ```
 // shared/MainView.kt